How to Maintain Normal Blood Sugar After Gastric Bypass

 Reach Out to Tijuana Bariatrics for More Information

-Patients who have experienced episodes of low blood sugar following gastric bypass surgery are encouraged to give Dr. Garcia and his team a call.
+Patients who have experienced episodes of low blood sugar following gastric bypass surgery are encouraged to give our team a call.
 The team is also eager to speak with individuals who are carrying pounds that they just can't seem to lose with diet and exercise.
 Tijuana Bariatrics helps patients to stay healthy and restore their figure and self-confidence.
 Contact the practice online to learn more about your options.